RockRaidersInc/ROS-Main/README.md

 from your workspace

+##Starting everything up
+The easiest way is to simply call the bash script `launch_simulated.sh` from the folder launchscripts

 ##Setup and usage for usb_cam submodule

 Once you have cloned your repository, if you intend on working with the USB cameras, you will need to initialize and update the usb_cam submodule.
 To do so, simply run: